ksgh/supermgr/README.rst

           -S STOP [STOP ...], --stop STOP [STOP ...]
-                                Stop a process by number, the next process not stopped, or all of them (default: None) --save [SAVE]         Save the current state of each process group and number (default: None)
+                                Stop a process by number, the next process not stopped, or all of them (default: None) --restart RESTART [RESTART ...]
+                                Restart a process by number, the next process found running, or all (default: None)
+          --save [SAVE]         Save the current state of each process group and number (default: None)
           --reload [RELOAD]     Reload the state of each group and process from a